johnmcfarlane/papers/c++/contractual-disappointment.md

 > behavior for which this document imposes no requirements

-This implies that, the standard does *not* exclude, from its definition of UB, violations of contracts outside of the C++ Standard.
+It does not say that the behaviour cannot be defined elsewhere.

-A more accurate and helpful view of UB is that it is one possible result of a violation of any contract that occurs at run-time, for which consequences are not described.
+It also does not say that all other behaviour is defined.

 Part of the confusion is the belief that the definition behind an interface grants the user licence to infer a broader contract.
-Let's look again at the function `number_to_letter`.
+Let's look again at the function, `number_to_letter`.

 ```c++
 constexpr auto min_number{1};